 - Possible travel reimbursement

 Undergraduate students who are enrolled in good standing at Montana State University may apply.
-Students must be U.S. citizens, or have a work-eligible visa.
+Students must be U.S. citizens or have a work-eligible visa.
 We will not accept a student whose visa status is dependent on their admission to this program.
 In general this means you must already be a student in the US.

 Selecting a Mentor: Applicants are required to select three possible mentors for consideration.
 Mentors must be current MSU research faculty and can be from any science field relevant to biomedical research.
 Potential mentors can be found on our Faculty Mentors page, as well as on the MSU Academics site in most of the science disciplines.
 We recommend that you access these lists PRIOR TO beginning your application.

 Letter of Interest: Applicants are required to submit a letter of interest along with their application.
 The letter is your chance to talk about who you are, what interests you, why this opportunity is right for you (and for MSU), your short and long-term interests, etc. We are not asking for a research proposal.
 In addition, you will be asked to respond to a more informal question.
 Note that it is beneficial to prepare a draft of this letter PRIOR to beginning your application.

 Transcripts: Applications must include a full set of transcripts, including transferred courses, but we do not require an official copy from the registrar’s office.
 Using My Info, you can save a pdf of your transcript and upload that with your application.
 When we choose finalists we may require an official transcript at that time.